 “I felt pathetic.
 “I like to think of myself as being quite on top of things, especially when it comes to computers and the internet, and that’s where I went down.
 I was quite disgusted at myself, embarrassed.
 It’s just degrading, it’s an insult to your intelligence and you feel so stupid.” - Jean Holmwood, who fell victim to an online scam that targeted the elderly.
 Scandal of the conmen tricking our elderly- The Argus

 For more information, contact:

 The ACFE is the world's largest anti-fraud organization and premier provider of anti-fraud training and education.
-Together with more than 80,000 members, the ACFE is reducing business fraud worldwide and inspiring public confidence in the integrity and objectivity within the profession.
+Together with nearly 85,000 members, the ACFE is reducing business fraud worldwide and inspiring public confidence in the integrity and objectivity within the profession.
 Learn more.